MarkMagdyAziz/MarkMagdyAziz/README.md

 ### <div align="center">I'm a Front End Developer 👨‍💻 </div>

-- 🔭 I’m currently working on [Github Profile](https://github.com/MarkMagdyAziz)
+- 🔭 I’m currently working on at TransformUs

-- 🌱 I’m excited to learn Front End Technologies to be a Front End Engineer
+- 🌱 I’m learning Front End Technologies to be a Front End Engineer

 <br/>